solliancenet/oracle-to-postgresql-migration-guide/application-setup/application-setup.md

 Fill out the parameters and select the **Purchase** button.
 Capture the database **Server name** and **Admin username** for later use.
 You should create a ***strong*** password.
 Using well known development passwords exposes your environment to brute force attacks and adds attack vectors.

 >Note:  This lab was tested using PostgreSQL 11.
-You could deploy a different version, but the challenges might be different.
+Deploying a different version will bring different challenges.

 ### Capture the PostgreSQL configuration